-Despite the conflict with the above policy, the application site is an area which the Council considers to be suitable for housing development and are proposing for allocation in the emerging Local Plan.
-The site also makes a valuable contribution to the Council achieving a five-year supply of housing land and boosting significantly the supply of housing in line with paragraph 47 of the NPPF.
-The principle of residential development on the site is therefore considered acceptable.
+The application site is located beyond the development limits for the village.
+Despite the conflict with Saved Local Plan Policies E2 and H7 and Core Strategy Policy CS1, the application site is in area which the Council considers to be suitable for housing development and are proposing for allocation in the emerging Local Plan.
+The site also makes a valuable contribution to the Council achieving a five-year supply of housing land and boosting significantly the supply of housing and would assist in addressing the identified housing needs of the Borough by providing 12 no. affordable bungalows.

-Despite the conflict with saved policy E2, when considered in the context of the emerging Local Plan, contribution to the 5 year supply of housing land and the conclusion of the sequential test, the principle of both residential and retail development are considered to be acceptable on the application site.
+When considered in the context of the emerging Local Plan, the contribution to the 5 year supply of housing land and the conclusion of the sequential test, the principle of both residential and retail development are considered to be acceptable on the application site.

-The proposal does not result in any adverse impacts on highway safety, surface water drainage or on residential and visual amenity, with appropriate mitigation measures in place to be secured by planning conditions.
-Appropriate planning obligations have also been negotiated and would be secured by a Section 106 Agreement, to mitigate against the impacts of the development.
+The proposal does not result in any adverse impacts on highway safety, surface water drainage or on residential and visual amenity, with appropriate mitigation measures in place to be secured by planning conditions or as part of the Section 278 agreement.
+As the scheme is for 100% affordable housing the application is exempt from the need for any financial contributions secured by a Section 106 Agreement in accordance with the Planning Obligations SPD.